EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-3_monitoring_alerts_of_device.md

     ![](media/alert_record.png)

- ## Step 2: Monitor Alerts from the EnOS Management Console
+ ## Step 2: Monitoring Alerts from the EnOS Management Console

 In **Alert > Alert Records**, select your smart battery model and view the historical alerts.
 You can see that several alerts have been triggered by the anormal data.